DCFApixels/DragonECS-Unity/README.md

 | Languages: | [Русский](https://github.com/DCFApixels/DragonECS-Unity/blob/main/README-RU.md) | [English(WIP)](https://github.com/DCFApixels/DragonECS-Unity) |
 | :--- | :--- | :--- |

-The extension is designed to reduce the amount of code by simplifying dependency injection by doing injections automatically.
+The extension will add a set of tools for debugging and communicating with the Unity engine.

+> [!WARNING]
-> **NOTICE:** The project is a work in progress, API may change.
+> The project is a work in progress, API may change.
+>
 > While the English version of the README is incomplete, you can view the [Russian version](https://github.com/DCFApixels/DragonECS-Unity/blob/main/README-RU.md).

 </br>